BCLibraries/burns-exhibits/content/Around-the-World-in-80-Books/gallery-page.md

 {{< figure src="../03_not_available_web.jpg"
            headline="New England"
-           description="Bacon. *Historic Pilgrimages in New England: Among Landmarks of Pilgrim and Puritan Days and of the Provincial and Revolutionary Periods*.
+           description="Bacon. *[Historic Pilgrimages in New England: Among Landmarks of Pilgrim and Puritan Days and of the Provincial and Revolutionary Periods] (https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21374972640001021&context=L&vid=bclib_new&search_scope=bcl&tab=bcl_only&lang=en_US)*.
 New York: Silver Burdett & Company, [c1898])."
 >}}

 {{% /galleryrow %}}